Tuesday January 9th 2018

 They should adapt very well to Peter and Nicky’s garden and lovely deep verandah – a ceilidh with fern and orchid backdrop!

 Tradewinds took great pleasure in presenting bluesmeisters Chris Cady and Russ Redford and Celtic masters Kent Daniels and Bill Wiseman in concert.
 Christopher Cady plays Ragtime Blues in the Piedmont style.
 Drawing from the works of the old blues-masters such as Blind Blake and the Rev. Gary Davis, Mississippi John Hurt and Blind Willie Johnson he performs an authentic blues repertoire.
 Accompanied by the masterful harmonica playing of Russ Redford the duo pump out an authentic performance that is nonetheless all their own, reaching out to the source materials found in ragtime, stride piano and country blues, delivered with a veracity that is complemented darkly by Cady’s vocal style, and Redford’s magical harmonica, allowing the ‘old’ music to live again.
 Kent Daniel, a veteran folk/acoustic performer is the complete musician, a fantastic singer and instrumentalist and a great arranger of songs and tunes.
 He has teamed up with Bill Wiseman who is without doubt one of the most accomplished Whistle players in Australia.
 His vast repertoire and effortless control takes the whistle to another level.
-Together they will enthral and captivate you with the material that they have drawn from the Celtic tradition along with their own compositions.
-Both of these local acts are sought after at festivals and elsewhere.
+Together they will enthrall and captivate you with the material that they have drawn from the Celtic tradition along with their own compositions.

 The Koasties Friday 14 August 2015